Kratom Guides

 1. Red Maeng Da Kratom

-Maeng da kratom is, by far, the most popular strain choice among people using kratom for chronic pain.
-You can find maeng da in red, green, and white varieties.
-All three are useful for pain, but the red vein version is the strongest overall.
+Maeng Da kratom is the most popular strain for pain relief during the day since it’s less sedating than other reds.
+You can find Maeng Da in red, green, and white varieties.
+All three are useful for pain, but the red version is the strongest overall.

-The red vein maeng da strain is very potent, so it’s a good idea to start with a lower dose than you think you need and increase the dose only when you’re familiar with how your body will respond.
+Red Maeng Da is very potent, so it’s a good idea to start with a lower dose than you think you need and increase it only when you’re familiar with how your body will respond.

 Benefits of Maeng Da Kratom: